FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/sequences/sequence-commands.md

 %}

 # Run farmware
-The <span class="fb-step fb-take-photo">Run Farmware</span> command instructs FarmBot to run a [farmware](../../The-FarmBot-Web-App/farmware.md).
+The <span class="fb-step fb-run-farmware">Run Farmware</span> command instructs FarmBot to run a [farmware](../../The-FarmBot-Web-App/farmware.md).
 To use the command, select which farmware you would like to run from the **PACKAGE NAME** dropdown.
 Or, select `Manual Input` and type in the name of the package, for example, `plant-detection`.

 ![Screen Shot 2020-08-27 at 1.20.44 PM.png](_images/Screen_Shot_2020-08-27_at_1.20.44_PM.png)

 # Detect weeds
-The <span class="fb-step fb-take-photo">Detect Weeds</span> command instructs FarmBot to take a photo and run the weed detection software.
+The <span class="fb-step fb-run-farmware">Detect Weeds</span> command instructs FarmBot to take a photo and run the weed detection software.
 After taking the photo and processing it, FarmBot will upload it to the web app, along with the coordinates from where the photo was taken, the date and time.
 FarmBot will also add any weeds that it identified to the **PENDING** category in the weeds panel.

 ![Screen Shot 2020-08-27 at 1.21.07 PM.png](_images/Screen_Shot_2020-08-27_at_1.21.07_PM.png)

 # Take photo
-The <span class="fb-step fb-wait">Take Photo</span> command instructs FarmBot to take a photo with the USB camera or the Raspberry Pi camera (whichever is selected in [camera settings](../../The-FarmBot-Web-App/photos/camera-settings.md)).
+The <span class="fb-step fb-take-photo">Take Photo</span> command instructs FarmBot to take a photo with the USB camera or the Raspberry Pi camera (whichever is selected in [camera settings](../../The-FarmBot-Web-App/photos/camera-settings.md)).
 After taking the photo, FarmBot will upload it to the web app, along with the coordinates from where the photo was taken, and the date and time.

 You can view the photos taken on the photos panel and in the farm designer.

 ![Screen Shot 2020-08-27 at 1.23.58 PM.png](_images/Screen_Shot_2020-08-27_at_1.23.58_PM.png)

 # Mark as
-The <span class="fb-step fb-wait">Mark as</span> command instructs FarmBot to **MARK** an item's **PROPERTY**  **AS** the value of your choice.
+The <span class="fb-step fb-mark-as">Mark as</span> command instructs FarmBot to **MARK** an item's **PROPERTY**  **AS** the value of your choice.
 For example, you could mark a Spinach plant's `Plant stage` property as `Planted`.
 Using this command allows FarmBot to systematically update an item's properties as it works with that item.
 This step also accepts a Location Variable as an input, which can be used when running a sequence over a group of items.

 ![Screen Shot 2020-08-27 at 1.24.27 PM.png](_images/Screen_Shot_2020-08-27_at_1.24.27_PM.png)